2gis/k8s-handle/README.md

 my_file.txt
 ...
 ```
+* `{{ list_files('dir/or/glob*') }}` - returns list of files in specified directory.
+Useful for including all files in folder to configmap.
+You specify directory path relative to parent of templates folder.
-> Note, `include_file` also support unix glob.
-You can import all files from directory conf.d/*.conf for example.
+> Note, both fuctions support unix glob.
+You can import all files from directory `conf.d/*.conf` for example.

 You can put *.j2 templates in 'templates' directory and specify it in config.yaml
 ```yaml